data-integrations/pubnub/docs/PubNubSubscriber-streamingsource.md

 * **Secure**

-  Sets whether the communication with PubNub Hub is using TLS.
+  Sets whether the communication with PubNub Hub is using TLS (Formerly SSL).

 * **Reconnection Policy**